New York City Nursing Home Abuse Lawyer

 Strong Legal Advocacy in NYC

-At Jaroslawicz & Jaros, we are committed to helping victims of elder abuse recover the compensation they deserve from at-fault care facilities.
+At Jaroslawicz & Jaros, LLC, we are committed to helping victims of elder abuse recover the compensation they deserve from at-fault care facilities.
 Our New York City personal injury attorneys have recovered more than $1 billion in damages and we are known for our close involvement in working with each client.
 If we represent you, rest assured that your case will never be passed off to an inexperienced paralegal or secretary - you will always work directly with one of our top-ranked and award-winning attorneys.
 We write and argue our own appeals and always work directly with our clients to resolve their case.

 If you believe that your loved one has been the victim of nursing home negligence or abuse, seek legal help right away.
-Enlisting an from Jaroslawicz & Jaros means that you will have a trusted legal mind by your side to fight for the legal rights of your loved one - defending their interests and helping you recover due compensation for wrongs suffered.
+Enlisting an attorney from Jaroslawicz & Jaros, LLC means that you will have a trusted legal mind by your side to fight for the legal rights of your loved one - defending their interests and helping you recover due compensation for wrongs suffered.
 Our firm is committed to advocating for victims of elder abuse and seeking damages in situations of nursing home negligence.
 Remember, cases must be filed before a statute of limitations, so it is imperative that you address the case right away to avoid missing this deadline.
 Call us today and receive a free case evaluation.